The TAVR/TAVI Team at CHI Franciscan

 A transcatheter aortic valve replacement (TAVR), also called transcatheter aortic valve implantation (TAVI), is a minimally invasive procedure to replace a diseased aortic heart valve without removing the existing one.
-Your doctor may recommend this procedure if you have aortic stenosis, a condition in which the aortic valve doesn’t fully open, or if you aren’t a candidate for traditional aortic valve replacement due to age or other health conditions.
+Your doctor may recommend this procedure if you have symptomatic aortic stenosis, a condition that prevents the aortic valve from opening fully.
+TAVR can be a life-changing procedure that gets people back to enjoying a more active life again.

-TAVR can be a life-changing procedure for people who can’t undergo traditional surgery.
+During the TAVR procedure, your heart valve team inserts a new aortic valve within your diseased aortic valve, while the heart is still beating.
 We’ll discuss the exact procedure with you in depth, including how we’ll access the valve through a blood vessel (usually in the groin).
-Two specially trained physicians — a cardiac surgeon and an interventional cardiologist — will perform the procedure.
 In general, your doctors will:

 - Make small incisions at your access point

-- Using a thin tube called a catheter, place a replacement valve into the aortic valve; It becomes a “valve within a valve"
+- Using a thin tube called a catheter, place a biological tissue replacement valve into your own aortic valve; it becomes a “valve within a valve"

-- Expand the new valve, which pushes the old valve out of the way; the replacement valve takes over the job of regulating blood flow in and out of the heart
+- Expand the new valve, which pushes the old valve leaflets out of the way so that the replacement valve can take over the job of regulating blood flow out of the heart

-Instead of opening your chest, surgeons can access the aortic valve using a catheter.
-Potential advantages of TAVR over traditional valve replacement surgery include:
+Instead of opening your chest, surgeons can access the aortic valve through a small incision using a catheter.
+Generally, advantages of TAVR over traditional valve replacement surgery include:

-- A faster recovery because there is no large incision
+- Faster recovery - There is no large incision.

 Find out if TAVR is right for you